• home

 Thursday, June 25, 2026 | 2-2:30pm ET

-The 2025 United Nations Climate Change Conference (COP30) marks the 10th anniversary of the Paris Agreement and a critical shift from global dialogue toward concrete climate action.
+The 2025 United Nations Climate Change Conference (COP30) marked the 10th anniversary of the Paris Agreement and a critical shift from global dialogue toward concrete climate action.
 COP30 represents a moment of progress where the world is moving from talk to action, but also of significant political setbacks.
 This program explores the key components of the Belem Political Package while addressing significant challenges, such as the impacts of countries failing to submit their Nationally Determined Contributions.
 It further highlights how initiatives like the Buildings Breakthrough Agenda are driving essential policy and market changes for those in the built environment.
 Ultimately, the session is designed to provide vital insights for architects interested in advancing decarbonization, resilience, and international policy.

 Learning Objectives